How do I get the best in digital sound?

 What DAC do I need?

-You can use any high quality DAC and the sound quality will obviously depend on how good it is.
-Puremusicgroup can supply DAC's from Playback Designs.
-If you have a need to play SACD as well as regular CD's we have the all in one player from Playback Designs MPS-5 which can accept inputs from an external source such as a computer based Media Server.
+You can use any high quality USB DAC and the sound quality will obviously depend on how good it is.
+Puremusicgroup can supply DAC's from EMM Labs, Meitner, Mola-Mola, Playback Designs and T+A. If you have not gone totally to computer and still want to play SACD as well as regular CD's we have all in one players from EMM Labs and T+A. These units also accept USB inputs from an external source such as a computer based Media Server.
+They will play all file resolutions including Hi Res PCM and DSD or DXD files.

 What software do I need?